 Aspen produces 3 specific services that uses these methods.
 All are designed to be admissible into eligible courts evidence.
 Each are reviewed and co-authored by our Managing Director or another analyst who is has academic credentials and expertise that can certify the findings.
 The findings of Aspen Analytics that are commissioned are submitted without bias, collusion, or 3rd party influence.
 We are aware that our work can be submitted as evidence to a municipal, state, or federal court in the United States, courts of the United Kingdom, or courts of Australia as part of an evidence procedure, so Aspen maintains a very strict code of parity and transparency to avoid any falsification, perjury offense, or fraud.

 - Supplier Reports.
 Investigations of the data analytics, data storage, security, encryption, AI, blockchain, and IT capabilities of a technology potentially used by an employer to support one or more HR processes.
-They are conducted by Aspen at its own expense for time and materials at designated industry conferences globally, and are typically reserved for suppliers of a certain sponsorship level at said conference.
-Reports are released without drafting or approval by the Supplier to Aspen’s Talent Congress delegates using a publication engine and the certified copies are also sent to the Supplier.
+They are conducted by Aspen at its own expense.
+Reports are released without drafting or approval by the Supplier to Aspen’s client base and other interested parties, with certified copies sent to the Supplier.

 Events or Summits, produced by an employer and closed to public